itsaman-deep/TSF-Spark-Task-1/TSF-Task-1-SLR.md

     ##  3rd Qu.:7.400   3rd Qu.:75.00
     ##  Max.   :9.200   Max.   :95.00

-In the given dataset, The Target “Scores” and Predictior “Hours” both are Quantitative Variable.
+In the given dataset, The Target “Scores” and Predictor “Hours” both are Quantitative Variable.
 Hence, we may apply Regression on the given dataset.